-The Pharmacy Technician (PHARM) course provides education and training in the major disciplines of pharmacy operations to include administration and supply, outpatient pharmacy operations, inpatient pharmacy operations, human anatomy and physiology, therapeutics, basic pharmaceutical calculations, and advanced pharmacy practice.
+Description: The Pharmacy Technician (PHARM) course provides education and training in the major disciplines of pharmacy operations to include administration and supply, outpatient pharmacy operations, inpatient pharmacy operations, human anatomy and physiology, therapeutics, basic pharmaceutical calculations, and advanced pharmacy practice.
 This training course includes a Phase 1 resident portion at the METC, and a Phase 2 clinical portion conducted at military and civilian medical treatment facilities.
 Quality assurance and safety techniques are emphasized throughout the course.
 Lecture, demonstration, on-line materials, simulations, and laboratory practice are utilized throughout the course.
 This course provides graduates with technical skills and knowledge required to achieve pharmacy technician entry-level competencies, and meets basic requirements set forth by the American Society of Health-System Pharmacists.
 Additionally, this course helps the student prepare for the pharmacy technician national certification examination.
-The course prepares students to perform both inpatient and outpatient pharmacy operations in both traditional and nontraditional pharmacy practice settings.
+The course prepares students to perform both inpatient and outpatient pharmacy operations in both traditional and non-traditional pharmacy practice settings.

-Graduates from this course receive 31 credit hours from the College of Allied Health Sciences (CAHS).
 The Pharmacy Technician course is accredited by the American Society of Health-System Pharmacists and the Accreditation Council for Pharmacy Education.
 (ASHP/ACPE) (www.ashp.org/).

-American Society of Health-System Pharmacists 4500 East - West Highway, Suite 900 Bethesda, Maryland 20814
+American Society of Health-System Pharmacists

+4500 East - West Highway, Suite 900

-Telephone: 866-279-0681
+Bethesda, Maryland 20814 Telephone: 866-279-0681